prototypefund/reproducible-website/_events/athens2015/debian_buildinfo_review.md

 exact dependency binary.

-Installation order of dependency packages doesn't *appear* to be recorded—the list of depedencies is in alphabetical order, and there are ways the installation order of dependency packages could affect the build environment.
+Installation order of dependency packages doesn't *appear* to be recorded—the list of dependencies is in alphabetical order, and there are ways the installation order of dependency packages could affect the build environment.

 There are two camps here—either we fix the order (to make reproduction easier)